braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 ### 1.3.3 Definition: Abstract Event {#1.3.3}

-:::info[**Relational Identity of the Abstract Event Vertex**] An **Abstract Event** constitutes a vertex $v_i \in V$.
-The abstract event manifests as a dimensionless, pre-geometric locus devoid of intrinsic physical properties.
-The abstract event possesses no mass, no charge, no spin, and no spatial coordinates; it functions solely as a relational nexus, acquiring all attributes through its incident edges.
+:::info[**Identity of the Abstract Event Vertex as a Purely Relational Nexus**]

+An **Abstract Event** is a vertex $v \in V$.
+The identity of $v$ is determined strictly by its relational connectivity within $E$.
+The vertex possesses no intrinsic properties, coordinates, or internal structure independent of these relations.
+It is a structureless point of intersection for causal influences.

 ### 1.3.3.1 Commentary: Relational Justification {#1.3.3.1}

-:::info[**Justification of Pre-Geometric Event Identity via Diffeomorphism Invariance**] This definition resolves the background dependence paradoxes inherent in classical physics by locating identity strictly within the links rather than the nodes.
+:::info[**Justification of Pre-Geometric Event Identity through Diffeomorphism Invariance**]

+This definition resolves the background dependence paradoxes inherent in classical physics by locating identity strictly within the links rather than the nodes.
 The abstract event diverges fundamentally from a "point" in classical or Riemannian geometry.
 A geometric point derives identity from extrinsic coordinates embedded within a pre-existing background manifold, which serves as the substantive stage upon which dynamics unfold.
 In contrast, the abstract event in Quantum Braid Dynamics admits no such background.
 Its identity emerges purely relationally, defined exhaustively by the directed edges incident to it: outgoing edges designate it as cause, incoming as effect, with the degree sequence and timestamp offsets providing the sole descriptors.

 For instance, in a minimal universe comprising two connected events $A \to B$, event $A$ acquires no absolute position or intrinsic marker.
 Event $A$ manifests relationally as "the direct cause of $B$," while event $B$ manifests as "the direct effect of $A$."
 The absence of self-attributes ensures that physics originates not from substantival properties of the events but from the topology and dynamical evolution of the relations interconnecting them.
 This relational ontology aligns the foundational structure with the background-independent imperatives of quantum gravity theories, where spacetime arises as a derived construct from causal sets or spin networks rather than a primitive arena.
 The explicit exclusion of coordinates precludes substantivalism, enforcing diffeomorphism invariance at the discrete level: relabeling vertices preserves the causal skeleton, with isomorphism classes under edge-preserving maps defining equivalence.
 This shift from substantive objects to relational structures not only evades the hole argument but also embeds the theory's discreteness, where events nucleate via edge additions, inheriting timestamps and influences solely from predecessors.